MichaelPNair/manga-mini-games/README.md

 # Manga Mini Games

 This is a single page application done in HTML, CSS and Javascript with React and express.
-This utilizes the MangaDex API to let users play various games that fetch data from MangaDex such as manga titles, authors, artists and cover art.
+This utilizes the MangaDex API and RAWG API to let users play various games that fetch data from MangaDex such as manga titles, authors, artists and cover art or data from RAWG such as game title, release date, platforms and art.

 ## Technologies used

 * HTML, CSS, JavaScript, Express, React, axios
 * Database: MongoDb, Mongoose
+* RAWG API
 * MangaDex API
 * Git

 ## Features

 * Login: You can create a user and login to keep the database keep track of how many games you have won in each minigame.
+* Game Word Guesser: Play a Wordle like game where you guess the mystery 5 letter word.
+If you correctly guess the word or give up, you will be shown details of a video game that has that word.
 * Manga Wordle: Play a Wordle like game where you guess the mystery 5 letter word.
 If you correctly guess the word or give up, you will be shown details of a manga that has that word.
 * Guess the Manga: You will have to guess a mystery manga by typing in its title.
 If you get it wrong, you will see what details of the manga you typed match the mystery manga.